JBjoernskov/Ifc2Graph/README.md

 ## Example
-The test.py file shows the basic use of the module.
+The test.py file shows the basic use of the package.